niccololampa/gif-grid-splitter/README.md

 4. Create an grid display that will at first preview the image, then improved it to render the dynamic grid.
 Look into css styling to provide a working grid.
 5. Css styling of the app.
 6. Refactor to combine the the row and col input component and image selector component into a single grid component that will update both dimensions and image used of the grid with a single submit button.
-7. Add error handling for invalid row and col input values and image selection errors (invalid gif formart and no image selected)
+7. Add error handling for invalid row and col input values and image selection errors (invalid gif formart and no image selected)A
+8. Find a way to get the frames and timing delay of gif
+9. Find a way to split the extracted frames using row and col input
+10. Combine the splt frames based on their row x col coordinate
+11. Reconstruct the combined frames to gif
+12. Render the gifs based on row x col coordinate in grid.
-8. Testing and bug fixing (input testing, gif image size uploading etc).
+13. Testing and bug fixing (input testing, gif image size uploading etc).